aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/aspose-imaging-java-webp-to-gif-conversion/_index.md

    - A powerful Java library for image processing, supporting formats like WebP, GIF, JPEG, and more.

 2. **How do I install Aspose.Imaging on a Mac?**
-   - Use Homebrew or download the JAR directly from [Aspose releases](https://releases.aspose.com/imaging/java/).
+   - Use Homebrew or download the JAR directly from [Aspose.Imaging for Java release downloads](https://releases.aspose.com/imaging/java/).

 3. **Can I convert other image formats using Aspose.Imaging?**
    - Yes, it supports PNG, BMP, TIFF, and many others.